sshark/thrillingbytes/Looking at A Monad Through An Example.md

 >3. `Try`, like the `try-catch` block, catches any exception thrown within it.
 >4. `IO` is an IO Monad which has many capabilities which include handling side-effects, error handling, parallel computation, and many more.

-This is the best solution compare to the other solutions presented here albeit it is more complicated and require more reading into the topic.
-The code is better managed as we add more code to meet the new requirements.
+I hope you agree this is the best solution compare to the other solutions presented here albeit it is more complicated and require more reading into the topic.
+It makes the code better managed as more code is added to handle new requirements.
 However, this is not the point of this article.

 ## And The Point Is...

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1MDA4MDI1MCwxNzM3MTIyMDkxLDEzMz
+eyJoaXN0b3J5IjpbLTkxNTY1NzQxLDE3MzcxMjIwOTEsMTMzMD
-A1MjQ0MzQsLTk1MDIzNTg4NiwxMzgxNDgyMjcxLC0yMTE4NDQ0
+UyNDQzNCwtOTUwMjM1ODg2LDEzODE0ODIyNzEsLTIxMTg0NDQ4
-ODE2XX0=
+MTZdfQ==
 -->